-Pupil costs for the Department of Art & Design for 2012-2013
+Pupil costs in the Department of Art and Design for 2013-2014

-S1/S2 - £6 per year.
-This is to help purchasing of materials such as clay, batik silk, dyes and printing materials.

-S3/S4 - £15 (if purchasing folder) or £10 (if folder already purchased in S3).
-Pupils are given the opportunity to purchase an A2 plastic folder that contains a sketch pad, watercolour paints, brush, coloured pencils, ruler, rubber, sharpener, drawing pencils.
-This charge also covers colour and black and white printouts.

-Intermediate 2 and Higher Art & Design
+- S1-S3 £8 per year.
+This is to help purchase materials such as clay, batik silk, dyes and printing materials. - S4 National 4/National 5 Art and Design £20.
+Pupils are given the opportunity to purchase an A2 plastic folder that contains a sketch pad, watercolour paints, brush, coloured pencils, ruler, rubber, sharpener and drawing pencils.
+This charge also covers colour and black and white printouts. - S5/6 Higher Art and Design £20.
+To purchase specialist materials for the design unit, the theme of which is of the pupils' choice and acrylic paint etc for the expressive unit.
+This also includes colour and black and white printouts (printing ink and papers). - S6 Advanced Higher Art and Design £25.

-S5/6 - £15.
 To purchase specialist materials for the design unit, the theme of which is of the pupils' choice.
 This also includes colour and black and white printouts (printing ink and papers).

-S6 Advanced Higher Art and Design

-S6 - \pounds 20.
-To purchase specialist materials for the design unit, the theme of which is of the pupils' choice.
-This also includes colour and black and white printouts (printing ink and papers).

-Pupil costs in the Department of Design and Technology for 2012/2013
+Pupil costs in the Department of Design and Technology for 2013-2014